tobyhodges/studious-happiness/episodes/30-cmd-line.md

 {: .bash}

-And the same plot as before is displayed, but this file is now being read from an agrument we've provided on the command line.
+And the same plot as before is displayed, but this file is now being read from an argument we've provided on the command line.
 We can now do this for files with similar information and get the same set of plots for that data *without any changes to our program's code*.
 Try this our for yourself now.